-Sure, you have a stroller to schlep around—but it won’t slow you down.
-Your new-parent badge opens the door to a whole new world of activities, resources and friends in and around Chicago.
+Sure, you have a stroller and heaps of gear to schlep around, and the cooler temps are creeping.
+But, your new-parent badge has opened the door to a whole new world of activities, resources and friends in and around Chicago.
 Before your baby turns one (and that happens much faster than you think!), and in a post-social-distancing Chicago, make sure to check these off your bucket list.

 Get newborn photos.

 Babies seem to change from one minute to the next.
 Preserve those first precious moments with a photo session.
 Many local photographers give you the option to get the shots done at your home or in their studio.
 Some faves are TK Photography, Edyta Grazman, Simply by Suzy, Rachel Beltzman, A Little Photo Studio, Alicia's Photography and Classic Kids.

 Stroll through museums.

 The Museum of Contemporary Art offers a free stroller tour on the first Wednesday of each month, 11:30 a.m.-12:15 p.m.
-If natural history is more your thing, The Field Museum offers a 45-60 minute museum highlights tour daily.
+If natural history is more your thing, The Field Museum conducts a 45-60 minute museum highlights tour daily.
 If your little one is ready to get in the action, head to the Shedd Aquarium, where babies love to watch the fish float by.
 For more ideas on museums to explore, check out our story Chicago’s Best Museums for Curious Kids.

 Join a supportive group.

 In the city, GRASP Group and The Chicago New Moms Group get you out of the house and into a circle of parents in a similar life stage, tackling the tough parenting subjects and connecting you to new friends.
 If you live in the northern suburbs, check out Starting Out Right at New Mother, New Baby in Northbrook.

 Explore an indoor green scene.